What Size Roof Lantern Do I Need?

 What is so Special About Roof Lanterns?

-Whether you have looked up and seen a glass lantern sat imperiously in the roof above or only ever seen them featured as part of dream home extensions on TV and in magazines, the visual appeal of roof lanterns is undeniable.
+Whether you have looked up and seen a glass lantern sat imperiously in a roof or only ever seen them on TV or in magazines, the visual appeal of roof lanterns is undeniable.
 However big or small, roof lanterns can enhance the look of a room both internally and externally, while making the area below feel more spacious.

 These aesthetical factors alone are enough to convince some homeowners to add a glass lantern to their roof before the host of other benefits have even been taken into account.

-Appearances aside, roof lanterns are an immensely popular choice for homemakers thanks to an ability to let in 3 times as much sunlight as windows.
-This additional light not only brightens up a larger surface area and makes rooms more welcoming, it also greatly reduces the need for artificial lighting during the day, while the added warmth provided by the sun lessens the need for the heating to be turned up.
-This is not forgetting the many health benefits that come with more regular exposure to sunlight.
+Appearances aside, roof lanterns are an immensely popular choice thanks to an ability to let in three times as much sunlight as windows.
+This abundance of natural light not only brightens up larger surface areas, it also improves the overall energy efficiency of a property.

 The thermal performance of a roof lantern is best gauged by the its U-value.
 REAL and Korniche lanterns have U-values of 1.2 and 1.5 W/m²K respectively.